sanjithudupa/ftcProgrammingSim/README.md

 # First Tech Challenge Programming Simulator
 This is a simulator for FTC Students to learn about basic programming logic.

-We are currently in Beta development and this project is not yet complete.
-It is a very basic look at programming.
+*Currently in Beta development and this project is not yet complete.
+It is a very basic look at programming and is very helpful for people who are new to or learning programming of any kind*

 ## Functions: